gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 Each frame of video produced by the NES is drawn from top to bottom, one row of pixels at a time.
 Within each row, pixels are drawn one at a time, left to right.
-Mid way through drawing a frame, the game can update the PPU registers, which will affect the yet-to-be drawn pixels.
+Mid way through drawing a frame, the game can reconfigure the PPU, which effects how the yet-to-be drawn pixels are displayed.
 One common mid-frame change is to update the horizontal scroll position.

 <div class="nes-screenshot">
 <img src="/images/zelda-screen-transitions-are-undefined-behaviour/horizontal-scroll-demo.gif" style="width:50%;height:50%;float:left">